Optimizing Images - Dreamweaver CS6

 If you are a Mac user, you would need to hold CMD and click the image's handles to adjust the image as needed.

-After inserting an image file, users have the ability to link the image directly into the Dreamweaver program, making the image a Smart Image.
+After inserting an image file, users can directly link the image into the Dreamweaver program, making the image a Smart Image.

 Getting Started with Dreamweaver CS6